norskeld/sigma/apps/docs/content/parsers/regexp.md

 # regexp

-`regexp` parses a string that matches a provided `re` regular expression.
+`regexp` parses a string that matches a provided regular expression.
 Returns the matched string, or fails with an `expected` message.

 ## Implementation notes